Hagedorn temperature: Technical explanation

+where $\beta = 1/k_\text{B}T$, $k_\text{B}$ being the Boltzmann constant.

 Because of the divergence, people may come to the incorrect conclusion that it is impossible to have temperatures above the Hagedorn temperature, which would make it the absolute hot temperature, because it would require an infinite amount of energy.
 In equations:

 This line of reasoning was well known to be false even to Hagedorn.
 The partition function for creation of hydrogen–antihydrogen pairs diverges even more rapidly, because it gets a finite contribution from energy levels that accumulate at the ionization energy.
 The states that cause the divergence are spatially big, since the electrons are very far from the protons.
 The divergence indicates that at a low temperature hydrogen–antihydrogen will not be produced, rather proton/antiproton and electron/antielectron.
 The Hagedorn temperature is only a maximum temperature in the physically unrealistic case of exponentially many species with energy E and finite size.

+After some time this limiting temperature was shown by N. Cabibbo and G. Parisi to be related to a phase transition, which characterizes by the deconfinement of quarks at high energies.
+The mass spectrum was further analyzed by Steven Frautschi.

 The concept of exponential growth in the number of states was originally proposed in the context of condensed matter physics.
 It was incorporated into high-energy physics in the early 1970s by Steven Frautschi and Hagedorn.
 In hadronic physics, the Hagedorn temperature is the deconfinement temperature.

 In string theory

 In string theory, it indicates a phase transition: the transition at which very long strings are copiously produced.
 It is controlled by the size of the string tension, which is smaller than the Planck scale by some power of the coupling constant.
 By adjusting the tension to be small compared to the Planck scale, the Hagedorn transition can be much less than the Planck temperature.
 Traditional grand unified string models place this in the magnitude of ×10^30 K, two orders of magnitude smaller than the Planck temperature.
-Such temperatures have not been reached in any experiment and are far beyond the reach of current, or even foreseeable technology.
+Such temperatures have not been reached in any experiment and are far beyond the reach of current, or even foreseeable, technology.